PopovEvgeniy/7zipsfxstudio/readme.txt

 2.3.3: The source code was recompiled under Lazarus 4.0 RC1.
 2.3.4: The source code was recompiled under Lazarus 4.0 RC3.
 2.3.4.1: The documentation has been updated.
+2.3.5: The small changes.
+2.3.6: The user interface has improved.